sweatystu/stl-vba/README.md

 ### cColours

-Usually initialised within a class.
+*Usually* initialised within a class, but can be initialised as required.

 ``` VB
 Dim col As New cColours